loupeteam/Persist/README.md

 1-800-240-7042

 # Description
-This repo provides packages that allow the implementation of the piper state machine.
+This repo allows the implementation of the persist library package and persist program package.

 ### Program Package
 This program package will install the Persister package that contains the PermMemory program.
-This allows the manipulation of the amount of memory you can store to optimize memory use for the project.
+This allows the manipulation of the amount of memory the Automation Studio project can store to optimize memory use.

 ### Library Package
 Persist provides a convenient and compact way of storing variables to permanent memory.
 Persist can store variables and structures of any type or scope, even local variables in other programs.